The complex and quaternionic quantum bit from relativity of simultaneity on an interferometer: Introduction

-Furthermore, our results are particularly relevant for a class of experiments currently being performed~\cite{Peres79,SinhaCJLW10,SollnerGMPVW11,Weihs13,TalkBrukner}, which test the validity of quantum mechanics in specific interferometric setups.
-One proposal~\cite{Weihs13}, due to Peres~\cite{Peres79}, is designed to discriminate between ordinary quantum theory and alternative theories with more than three complementary measurements.
-Here we evaluate what reasonable alternatives one might hope to see in these experiments if one relies on the validity of relativity, but drops other less crucial physical assumptions.
+Our results are particularly relevant for a class of experiments that is currently being performed~{\cite{Peres79,KaiserGW84,SinhaCJLW10,SollnerGMPVW11,Weihs13,Procopio17,Kauten17}}, which test the validity of quantum mechanics in specific interferometric setups.
+Furthermore, they give interesting insights on the relation between quantum mechanics and spacetime, which is the major object of study in quantum gravity research~\cite{Oriti}.

-\inlineheading{Relativity of simultaneity on interferometers.} Relativity of simultaneity allows for moving observers to disagree about the order in which space-like separated events happen.
-In particular, this principle dictates that the ordering of two space-like separated operations has no impact at all on the relative click probabilities of two detectors (labelled ``$1$'' and ``$2$'') that are relative to each other at rest.
-This is because the actually observed sequence of clicks like ``$1211122\ldots$'', encoding the probabilities as frequencies of outcomes, is an objective element of reality which must be reference-frame independent.

-As a concrete example, let us look at the Mach-Zehnder interferometer (MZI) as depicted in Figure~\ref{fig:BlochMZI}.
-A particle (such as a photon) passes through a beamsplitter, travels through the arms, and at the end causes one of the two detectors to click.
-The click probability depends on the local physical conditions (say, presence of phase plates) in the two branches, with the space-like separated events A and B labelling the moment of passage through the phase plate in question.
-Each phase plate corresponds to some transform of the state, $T_A$ and $T_B$ respectively, such that the state of the system either undergoes a transformation $T_A$ then $T_B$ or $T_B$ then $T_A$, depending on the frame of reference.
-Hence, relativity enforces that the probabilities of detector clicks in an MZI do not depend on the ordering of operations $T_A$ and $T_B$.
-Quantum theory respects this requirement.

-\inlineheading{A natural generalization of quantum theory.} We can, as in Figure~\ref{fig:BlochMZI}, describe the state of a system passing through a two-arm interferometer with a qubit state space, which can be represented as the Bloch sphere.
-Phase plates are normally represented as phase gates $U_A=\exp(i\phi_A)\ketbra{0}{0}+\ketbra{1}{1}$ and similarly for $U_B$, such that $U_A U_B=U_B U_A$.
-We will show that the specific form of these operations (and the state space they act on) is not a mathematical accident, but follows essentially from relativity of simultaneity.
+\balancecolsandclearpage Borrowing some machinery from the framework of \emph{general probabilistic theories}, we shall begin by introducing a general description for two-level systems, including quantum theory over arbitrary division algebras~\cite{Baez11} (e.g.\ complex numbers, quaternions) and classical bits as special cases.
+We then explain how to describe an interferometry setup using this framework.
+Next we explicitly introduce relativistic considerations by examining how aspects of this framework should transform under changes of reference frame.
+We then consider the restrictions that arise when this is applied to the physical scenario of a two-armed interferometer.
+Finally, under different physical background assumptions, we analyse which theories are consistent with relativity in this setup.